Events Calendar

 Jayson Diaz is the Apple Health Dental Program Manager at the Washington State Health Care Authority (HCA), where he leads initiatives to improve oral health access for the state’s most vulnerable populations.
 A Registered Dental Hygienist with 17 years of clinical experience, Jayson brings a understanding of patient care to his administrative experience.

 As the Apple Health Dental Program Manager, he helped established dental therapists as a recognized provider type in Washington’s Apple Health Program, working to ensure the necessary payment structures were in place as the profession became law.
-Jayson holds an Associates degree in Dental Hygiene from Pierce College and went on to earn both a Bachelor of Science in Dental Hygiene and an MBA with a focus on Healthcare Administration from Eastern Washington University.
+Jayson holds an Associate’s degree in Dental Hygiene from Pierce College and went on to earn both a Bachelor of Science in Dental Hygiene and an MBA with a focus on Healthcare Administration from Eastern Washington University.
 His blend of education and experience allows him to bridge the gap between policy and practice, ensuring that oral health is recognized as a fundamental right rather than a privilege.

 Miranda Davis, DDS, MPH